Symmetry-protected Topological Phases in Spinful Bosons with a Flat Band: Introduction

-The remaining paper is divided into two parts: Sec.~\ref{Sec_spin-1_BHMSC} and Sec.~\ref{Sec_Generalizations}.
+This paper will gradually build up a general framework on the SPT phases of spinful bosons with a flat band, starting from a simple 1D spin-1 model before progressing towards general dimensions and general spins.
+The remainder of this paper is divided into two parts: Sec.~\ref{Sec_spin-1_BHMSC} and Sec.~\ref{Sec_Generalizations}.
 In Sec.~\ref{Sec_spin-1_BHMSC}, we use spin-1 bosons on the 1D sawtooth chain as a concrete example to demonstrate our argument.
 The sawtooth chain has two energy bands, and the bottom one is flat.
 We prove that when the interaction between \mbox{spin-1} bosons is fine-tuned, the ground state is unique and can be exactly written down.
 The proof is based on the fact that the ground state can be exactly mapped to the 1D spin-1 VBS state.
 This exact ground state turns out to be in a Haldane phase.
 Beyond the fine-tuned case, based on perturbation theory and numerical calculations, we confirmed that the Haldane phase exists in a rather broad parameter region.
 In Sec.~\ref{Sec_Generalizations}, we discuss the SPT phases with a general setup: short-range interacting spin-$f$ bosons on a bottom-flat-band lattice $X$ in $d$ dimension.
 Let $|\text{GS}_{f,X}\rangle$ be the many-body ground state.
 Let $|\text{VBS}_{f,X'}\rangle$ be the spin-$f$ VBS state defined on a lattice $X'$ (i.e., the ground state of the spin-$f$ AKLT model on $X'$).
 With fine-tuned interactions, $|\text{GS}_{f,X}\rangle$ can be exactly mapped to $|\text{VBS}_{f,X'}\rangle$, provided that the lattice structures of $X$ and $X'$ satisfy a certain relation.
 This proves that $|\text{GS}_{f,X}\rangle$ is the exact and unique ground state of the itinerant spin-$f$ model.
 The spin fluctuations of $|\text{GS}_{f,X}\rangle$ are inherited from $|\text{VBS}_{f,X'}\rangle$.
 Therefore, with respect to the spin rotation symmetry or the combination of spin rotation and translation symmetry, the $d$-dimensional symmetry-protected phase of $|\text{GS}_{f,X}\rangle$ is identical to that of $|\text{VBS}_{f,X'}\rangle$.
 Spins in $|\text{VBS}_{f,X'}\rangle$ are pinned to the lattice sites and cannot move.
 However, $|\text{GS}_{f,X}\rangle$ is not a conventional Mott-insulating state (where a fixed number of bosons stay rigidly on each site), i.e., \mbox{spin-$f$} bosons in $|\text{GS}_{f,X}\rangle$ have nonvanishing charge fluctuations.
 It turns out that in terms of crystalline symmetries (i.e., point group or space group symmetries), both spin and charge fluctuations in $|\text{GS}_{f,X}\rangle$ together determine its symmetry-protected phase.
 Hence, the crystalline-symmetry-protected phases of $|\text{GS}_{f,X}\rangle$ and $|\text{VBS}_{f,X'}\rangle$ may not be identical, because the charge fluctuations may play a nontrivial role in the former state.
 For example, as we will show later, interacting spin-3 bosons in the kagome lattice can be in an SPT phase protected by the point group $D_2$ or $D_3$, and this SPT phase is purely a consequence of charge fluctuations at zero temperature.